Jazze Pha

+During the remaining decade, Alexander's subsequent productions proved commercially successful.
+He is credited on the Billboard Hot 100-top ten singles "Get Up" also for Ciara and "So What" for Field Mob, the top 20 singles "Let's Get Down" for Bow Wow, "Let's Get Away" for T.I. and "Just Fine" for Mary J. Blige, as well as the top 40 singles "Area Codes" for Ludacris and "Do That..." for Birdman.
+Alexander is also known as a hype man for many of his productions, for which he may often perform as a credited recording artist or backing vocalist.
+Apart from Ciara, his Sho'nuff label has signed the musical acts Ayo & Teo and Cherish.
+As a recording artist himself, he signed with Elektra Records to release his debut album in 1990.

 Early life

-Jazze Pha was born and raised in Memphis, Tennessee.
+Jazze Pha was born and raised in Memphis, Tennessee, but mainly based in Atlanta, Georgia.
 His father is James Alexander, bassist for the Bar-Kays, an influential group on the Memphis soul scene in the 1960s.
-His mother, Denise Williams, is an accomplished singer, having worked with everyone from Earth, Wind, and Fire to Barbra Streisand.
+His mother, Deniece Williams, is an accomplished singer, having worked with everyone from Earth, Wind, and Fire to Barbra Streisand.
 Pha was named after the late Phalon Jones, another member of the Bar-Kays, who died in the December 10, 1967, plane crash that also killed three other Bar-Kays members and Otis Redding.

 Career

-Pha is known for announcing "Ladies and gentlemen" or "This is a Jazze Phizzle product-shizzle!", both at the beginning and, occasionally, at the end of songs on which he is featured.
 In 1990, Pha was signed to Elektra Records.

+He is known for announcing "Ladies and gentlemen" or "This is a Jazze Phizzle product-shizzle!", both at the beginning and, occasionally, at the end of songs in which he produced.